Heiss/playgtfo/src/tasks.md

 ## Task: Collect Key

+Somewhere in the complex you can find a key to open the door.
+Most times you will find the name of the key if you come close to the door.
+So the name can be queried via a terminal and (if it is in the same zone as the terminal) can be pinged.

 ## Task: Collect Cell

 This is very equal to [Task: Collect key](#task-collect-key), except one of your team member needs to carry a battery cell to the door, so this member cannot use any weapons or tools while the battery is holding.
 It can be dropped while pressing and holding e until it is dropped.